Waddington, Lincolnshire: Community facilities

 The parish council office is located on High Street.
 There is a medical practice on Grantham Road, and a chiropody practice on Bar Lane.
 The Lincolnshire Fire Brigade premises are situated on Mere Road.

-The village shops are chiefly located in the Bar Lane area of the upper part of the village and the Redwood Drive Shopping Centre in the lower part of the village.
-There is a Chinese and Indian takeaway outlet and a fish and chip shop.
+The village shops are mainly located in the Bar Lane area of the upper part of the village and the Redwood Drive Shopping Centre in the lower part of the village.
+There is an Indian takeaway outlet and a fish and chip shop.
 A post office and library are incorporated within the Co-operative Pharmacy premises on Bar Lane.
 Zoo Ceramics pottery workshop and gallery are situated next to the post office.

-There are three village public houses: the Horse and Jockey which faces onto the old town square at the centre of the village, the Three Horse Shoes, adjacent to St Michael's Church on High Street, and the Wheatsheaf, at the crossroads of the Lincoln to Grantham road (A607) and Mere Road, the main access road to RAF Waddington.
+There are three village public houses: the Horse and Jockey (now closed) which faces onto the old village square at the centre of the village, the Three Horse Shoes, adjacent to St Michael's Church on High Street, and the Wheatsheaf, at the crossroads of the Lincoln to Grantham road (A607) and Mere Road, the main access road to RAF Waddington.
 There is also a pub restaurant, the Crow's Nest.